Career Plan Checklist

 Think about using a personal organizer to put your career plan into writing, making it easy to enter, reference, update and cross things off your list as you pursue your goals.

-2. Create a career file
+2. Create a career organizer

 Assign a folder in one of your home desk drawers to your career plan.
 This is where you’ll keep the letters you receive from companies, brochures for educational seminars, professional magazines, to-do lists and anything else pertaining to your career goals.
 Having a tangible career folder makes your career planning a more “real” project and not something that only exists in your mind.
 For multi-year plans, consider investing in a file cabinet or other filing system.